Office of the Superintendent of Financial Institutions

 For each peer review report, the Appointed Actuary should summarize the key findings or recommendations, and the status of each finding / recommendation by year.

 The Appointed Actuary should disclose if no peer reviews were completed in the last three years and the reasons why.
 Note that such circumstances would be rare and require OSFI pre-approval.

-A copy of the following opinion must be included in the AAR.
+The AAR must include a copy of the following opinion.
 The electronic filing of the AAR with OSFI must include a scanned copy of the signed opinion.

 OPINION OF THE APPOINTED ACTUARY

 I have valued the policy liabilities [and reinsurance recoverables] of [the Company] for its [consolidated] [statement of financial position] at [31 December XXXX] and their changes in the [consolidated statement of income] for the year then ended in accordance with accepted actuarial practice in Canada including selection of appropriate assumptions and methods.